 Natalie Bamdad first stumbled into femex as a participant in fall 2014.
 She fell in love with the femex community for helping create a world she wants to live in.
 Since then she has been involved with the organization as a facilitator and mentor, and supported the development of organization’s most recent strategic plan.
-During the day, Natalie works as a consultant at Community Wealth Partners where she helps nonprofit organizations and foundations with strategic planning and capacity building.
-When she’s not at work or at a femex meeting, you can find her in her garden fighting squirrels, eating pickles, and watching Brene Brown on YouTube.
+During the day, Natalie works at MAG where she helps social justice organizations and movement networks work towards love, dignity and justice and a world where power and resources are shared in just ways.
+She is also a trainer for IfNotNow -- a movement of Jews seeking to end the occupation of Israel.
+If you can’t find Natalie, she’s probably in her garden shooing squirrels, eating pickles, or trucking uphill on her bike.

 Natalie has volunteered with femex for the past five years in various capacities, ranging from facilitating to mentoring to organizational development.
 Leadership, bicycle commuting, personal growth, and exploring DC empower Natalie.
 In her day job, Natalie manages software development projects for nonprofits.

 Morgan is a self-proclaimed womanist, hailing from AtL, an educator by trade and currently working to get her MSW to become a clinical social worker.
 She currently works at a bomb consulting firm centered on unconscious bias in the workplace.
 Morgan reluctantly took femex per the suggestion of a friend and has truly found a place of support and affirmation in the femex community.
 She took the class in 2014, has facilitated a handful of times, been a member of the Alumni team, and now serves a co-Program Director with Sarah Beth.
 She enjoys Bikram Yoga, travelling writing/reading, trying new food spots in dc,and all things femex.
 She enjoys being challenged, expanding, and spreading light and love.